yangliu-op/Naive-Newton-MR/README.md

 # Newton-MR
 Newton-MR is a second-order Newton-type optimisation algorithms.
-This is the python codes for paper [Stability Analysis of Newton-MR Under Hessian Perturbations](https://arxiv.org/abs/1909.06224).
+This python codes is for the paper [Stability Analysis of Newton-MR Under Hessian Perturbations](https://arxiv.org/abs/1909.06224).

     Authors:
+        Yang Liu,
+        School of Mathematics and Physics, the University of Queensland, Australia.
-        Yang Liu, contact: yang.liu2(AT)uq.edu.au
+        contact: yang.liu2(AT)uq.edu.au

+        Fred Roosta,
+        School of Mathematics and Physics, the University of Queensland, Australia, and International Computer Science Institute, Berkeley, USA.
-        Fred Roosta, contact: fred.roosta(AT)uq.edu.au
+        contact: fred.roosta(AT)uq.edu.au

 All optimisation algorithms can be found at optim_algo.py